dev5151/AcmAndroidChallenge1/README.md

 You can refer to Glide Documentation.
 You have to populate the Recycler View with a minimum of 5 items .
 All the custom classes shall be created inside the "models" package.
+A Sampele Design Exists in the code, you can Refer to it